You Are Here.

 I took off work Friday to get the leaves cleaned off of the railroad and to get the other leaves in the yard raked away from the railroad.
 Initially my plan had been to do all of the raking Friday, but it kept raining, off and on.

 Working on Handouts - Friday morning I did some raking, then stopped because of rain.
 So I worked on my handouts some.
 When it stopped raining, I raked some more.
 Then it started raining again, so I finished my handouts.
-What I finally wound up giving out were:

 Working on Leaves - Friday afternoon, when the rain picked up again, I made a run to town for some last-minute needs.
 By the time I got back the rain had almost stopped.